LawyerAILawyerAIIndependent Reviews

 Agentic AI (Legal)

-Agentic AI in legal refers to AI systems that execute multi-step legal tasks autonomously — drafting, reviewing, routing, escalating — without requiring a prompt at each step.
+Agentic AI in legal practice refers to AI systems that autonomously plan and execute multi-step legal tasks — researching, drafting, and iterating — with minimal step-by-step human prompting, while raising significant professional responsibility and oversight obligations.

 Tech / Model